Chalarangelo/30-seconds-of-code/blog_posts/javascript-arrow-function-event-listeners.md

 });
 ```

-This code will throw an error anytime the matching element is clicked, firing the event listener and executing the callback, due to the `window` object not having a `classList` property.
-Oftentimes, however, the code could fail silently as it might for example check for a condition that always evaluates to `false` for `window` while it should evaluate to `true` for a given element, resulting in many headaches and wasted hours until the issue is discovered and fixed.
+This code will fire the event listener and execute the callback anytime the matching element is clicked.
+It will, however, throw an error, due to the `window` object not having a `classList` property.
+Oftentimes, the code could even fail silently.
+An example would be a condition that always evaluates to `false` for `window`, but could evaluate to `true` for a given element.
+Issues like that result in many headaches and wasted hours until you can uncover and fix them.

 To deal with this, one could simply use the first argument of the callback function and `Event.target` or `Event.currentTarget` depending on their needs: